 Image: the current database users.

-You may be wondering if you can manage databases and database users by executing SQL queries such as
+You may be wondering if you can manage databases and database users via phpMyAdmin.
+The answer is ‘no’.
+Queries such as

 CREATE USER and

-DROP USER via phpMyAdmin.
-Most of these queries will fail (due to insufficient privileges) and we strongly recommend to always use cPanel to manage databases and database users.
-Any changes you make outside the MySQL Databases interface would not propagate to cPanel, which would leave your database in an inconsistent state.
+DROP USER will fail with an “insufficient privileges” error.
+This is because changes you make outside the MySQL Databases interface don’t propagate to cPanel, which would leave your database in an inconsistent state.